Subhashree Ganguly: Career

 Her pairing with another Bengali actor Jeet has been equally successful with films like Boss, Game, Abhimaan and Boss 2: Back to Rule.
-Boss 2: Back to Rule has been ranked among the biggest hits in the history of Bengali cinema.
+Boss 2: Back to Rule has been ranked among the biggest hits in the history of Bengali cinema and one of the highest grossing Bengali movies of all time.

 She paired up with Shakib Khan in the films Nabab and Chalbaaz.
-Nabab is ranked among the highest grossing Bangladeshi movies.

 In 2019, film Parineeta marked a significant change in her career.
 Her portrayal of mehul brought her appreciation from critics and she won multiple awards for best actress, including Best Actor In A Leading Role (Female) in Filmfare Awards Bangla.